kelosori/Pytank-Doc/docs/nav/getting_started.md

         <h3 style="font-weight: bold;">Complete Installation Guide</h3>
         <p>A complete walkthrough for beginners and some instructions for
             developers.</p>
-        <a href="../developer_guide/advanced_install" class="button"
+        <a href="../develop/develop_guide" class="button"
             style="background-color: #fee440; color: white; padding: 10px 15px;
             border-radius: 5px; text-decoration: none;">Learn more</a>
     </div>
 </div>

-## Our Philosophy
+## **Our Philosophy**

-Pytank is a [Python](https://www.python.org/) library for oil reserves estimation developed under a philosophy that promotes accessibility, innovation and sustainability.
+Pytank is a **Python** library for oil reserves estimation developed under a philosophy that promotes accessibility, innovation and sustainability.
 As an open source tool, it seeks to democratize knowledge and foster collaboration between researchers, students and professionals in the energy sector, eliminating economic barriers.

 The project focuses on simplifying and automating the reserves estimation process using the material balance method, allowing users to optimize their operations without the need for significant investments in commercial software.
 In addition, by improving estimation accuracy, it contributes to more sustainable practices, reducing the environmental impact of unnecessary drilling.